-The Nominating and Governance Committee unanimously determined to recommend the nomination of each of the following Board Nominees for election as Class III Trustees following a thorough selection process by the Trustees: Joanne T. Medero, who has served as a Trustee of the Fund since 2021 and a board member of funds in the Fund Complex (as defined herein) since 2021; Loren M. Starr, who was unanimously appointed by the Trustees to serve as a Trustee of the Fund effective January 1, 2024, and has served as a board member of funds in the Fund Complex since 2022; and Matthew Thornton III, who has served as a Trustee of the Fund since its inception in 2021 and as a board member of funds in the Fund Complex since 2020.
+The Nominating and Governance Committee unanimously determined to recommend the nomination of each of the following Board Nominees for election as Class III Trustees following a thorough selection process by the Trustees: Joanne T. Medero, who has served as a Trustee of the Fund and as a board member of funds in the Fund Complex (as defined herein) since 2021; Loren M. Starr, who was unanimously appointed by the Trustees to serve as a Trustee of the Fund effective January 1, 2024, and has served as a board member of funds in the Fund Complex since 2022; and Matthew Thornton III, who has served as a Trustee of the Fund and as a board member of funds in the Fund Complex since 2020.

-The Nominating and Governance Committee unanimously determined to recommend the nomination of each of the following Board Nominees for election as Trustees elected by holders of Preferred Shares only following a thorough selection process by the Trustees: Albin F. Moschner, who has served as a Trustee of the Fund since its inception in 2021 and a board member of funds in the Fund Complex since 2016; and Margaret L. Wolff, who has served as a Trustee of the Fund since its inception in 2021 and as a board member of funds in the Fund Complex since 2016.
+The Nominating and Governance Committee unanimously determined to recommend the nomination of each of the following Board Nominees for election as Trustees elected by holders of Preferred Shares only following a thorough selection process by the Trustees: Albin F. Moschner, who has served as a Trustee of the Fund since 2016 and a board member of funds in the Fund Complex since 2016; and Margaret L. Wolff, who has served as a Trustee of the Fund since 2016 and as a board member of funds in the Fund Complex since 2016.